FAQs - Money

 According to the ASWU Funding Request Guidelines (money coming from 1-0290 accounts), "Funding will not be granted for personalized items, equipment, or clothing."[back to top]

-Once an organization is approved by COSO, the Committee on Student Organizations, the Office of Student Activities gives the new student organization $100 of seed money.[back to top]
+Once an organization is approved by the Club Approval and Finance Committee, the Office of Student Activities will give the new student organization $100 of seed money.[back to top]

 You know if you have access to your group's GL report by logging on to JASON and scrolling down to the "Department" heading.
 There, you'll see "GL Report" and you should be able to click on the link and select the appropriate fiscal year (always the last of the 2 years in the academic year) and accounts (ASWU: 1-0290-XXXX and Non-ASWU: 10291-xxxx) and click "submit" to see the report.